AWCDUNG/Measuring_device/README.md

 # IoT-based Air Quality Prediction and Pollution Alert System

 This project is an IoT-based solution for monitoring and predicting air quality.
-It collects sensor data (temperature, humidity, PM2.5, CO, CO2, etc.) and stores it in a MySQL database through a PHP API over HTTP.
+It collects sensor data (temperature, humidity, PM2.5, CO, CO2, etc.) and stores it in over HTTP.
 Users can visualize real-time AQI values and receive pollution alerts via web or mobile applications.

 ## Features